Auckland's wild weather topples trees and causes flooding

-The wild weather hitting Auckland this evening is on its way out, leaving flooding and fallen trees in its path.
+Wild weather has struck Auckland this evening, toppling trees and causing motorway flooding.

+And a severe weather warning has been issued tonight, with heavy rain and northeasterly gales forecast to lash parts of the North Island.

-Wind gusts reached up to 110km/h out in the Gulf and up to 65km/h at the Harbour Bridge tonight.
+Wind gusts have reached up to 110km/h in the Hauraki Gulf and up to 65km/h at the Harbour Bridge tonight.

-There were reports of trees falling down in Muriwai Rd in West Auckland and flooding on the right lane just after the Upper Harbour Highway on-ramp, closing the road.
+There were reports of trees falling in Muriwai Rd in West Auckland and flooding on the right lane just after the Upper Harbour Highway on-ramp, closing the road.
 The road has has been reopened, but some surface water remained.

 Sandbags were also put across parts of the Tamaki Drive waterfront earlier today to stop the ocean spilling onto the road at high tide.